kervi/kervi/_doc/sensors.rst

 Sensors
 =======

-Sensors in Kervi are special classes that handles reading from different kind of probes and devices.
+Sensors in Kervi are are handled via the class Sensor that handles reading from different kind of probes and devices.
-Kervis has a base class *Sensor* that handles the hevy lifting of polling devices and notify other parts of the system about readings.

 Kervi Device library
 --------------------